|

 unwritten rule that nobody runs.
 (That rule does not apply to me.)

-- The roads are surprisingly wide.
-This
+- The main roads are surprisingly wide.
+I

-so for the principal roads.
-The city is bisected about every couple of
+expected the streets to be medieval.
+Not so for the principal roads.
+The city

-kilometers by wide modern well-kept roads.
-Normally, in each direction, there
+is bisected about every couple of kilometers by wide modern well-kept roads.

-are two lanes of auto traffic plus a two lane road for bicycles and hand drawn
+Normally, in each direction, there are two lanes of auto traffic plus a two

-carts as well as motorized ones.
-In addition there is a very wide sidewalk for
+addition there is a very wide sidewalk for pedestrians (at least 4 times our

-pedestrians (at least 4 times our normal sidewalk's width).
-In some cases the
+normal sidewalk's width).
+In some cases the auto traffic part of the roadway is

-auto traffic part of the roadway is three or four lanes in each direction.
-The
+three or four lanes in each direction.
+The different categories of roadways are

-shade trees for the pedestrian and bicycles - a smart move in this hot climate.
+bicycles - a smart move in this hot climate.
+This is also a place to wait for

-On September 7, it was 37c and they sprayed water on the streets to cool things
+sprayed water on the streets to cool things a bit.

 - I have not found the pollution as bad

-as I had been led to believe.
+as I had been led to believe but it is very evident.

 - Women with enormous floppy brooms keep